This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - Know Your Air Fryer: Not all air fryers are the same and not all chicken is the same size.
 The times I used in this chicken recipe is a guideline.
 Make sure your chicken is cooked through.
 Insert an instant read thermometer into the thickest part of the chicken and make sure it reads 165 degrees.

 - Yes, you need the cooking oil spray: This is important in creating that crunchy fried chicken.
 You’ll want to spray the bits of chicken that are still covered in uncooked coating.
 You don’t want the chicken to taste like flour instead of amazing.

 - Parchment liners: If you want to eliminate some of the mess from the coating in your air fryer, they now sell air fryer specific parchment liners that have holes in them.
 Let me know how they work for you, if you use them.

 Do I have to Use Buttermilk?

 Yes, you really should!
 Not only does it add flavor but it actually helps the chicken maintain its juiciness inside while helping to create a crispy outside.
-If you have time you can even let the chicken sit in the buttermilk from an hour to up to overnight.
+If you have time you can even let the chicken sit in the buttermilk from an hour up to overnight.
 If you don’t have buttermilk on hand you can make your own using lemon juice or vinegar using this How to Make Buttermilk recipe.

 How Come my Coating Won’t Stick?

 If your coating is falling off try letting the mixture air dry on the chicken before air frying it.
-Place the chicken on a wire rack after you’ve dredge it to let the coating really adhere to the skin.
+Place the chicken on a wire rack after you’ve to dredge it to let the coating really adhere to the skin.
 10 minutes is all it will take.